Epitaph Records

-Epitaph Records is an American independent record label owned by Bad Religion guitarist Brett Gurewitz.
+Epitaph Records is an American record label owned by Brett Gurewitz, guitarist of Bad Religion.
 A large portion of the record label, known as Hellcat Records, is owned by Tim Armstrong, frontman of the punk rock band Rancid.
-Several sister labels also exist, such as ANTI-, Burning Heart Records, Hellcat Records, and Heart & Skull Records that have signed other types of bands.
+Several sister labels also exist, such as ANTI-, Burning Heart Records, and Heart & Skull Records that have signed other types of bands.

 History

 Early years (1980s)

 Brett Gurewitz formed Epitaph Records as a vehicle for releases by his band Bad Religion.
-The name had been taken from the King Crimson Cold War protest song "Epitaph" from which the lyrics "Confusion will be my epitaph." had struck a chord with Brett and Greg when they were young.
+The name had been taken from the King Crimson Cold War protest song "Epitaph" from which the lyrics "Confusion will be my epitaph." had struck a chord with Brett Gurewitz and Greg Graffin when they were young.
 Its first release for the label was Bad Religion's 1981 self-titled EP, followed by their debut How Could Hell Be Any Worse?, which was also the label's first full-length release.
 Also released during this period was Peace thru Vandalism, an EP by the Vandals, who were the first band besides Bad Religion to sign to Epitaph.
 Two more Bad Religion releases followed – Into the Unknown and the EP Back to the Known – before their temporary split.
 After Gurewitz had cleaned up his drug issues, both Epitaph and Bad Religion were revived in 1987.
 In the following year, Epitaph released its first record as a proper label, which was L7's self-titled album, and it was distributed by Chameleon.
 Also in 1988, Bad Religion released Suffer, which was both released and distributed by Epitaph.

 In 1989, Gurewitz signed NOFX to Epitaph.
 They released their debut for the label, S&M Airlines, that same year, featuring the video for its title track and the cover of Fleetwood Mac's "Go Your Own Way", which featured guest vocals by Gurewitz and Greg Graffin, also a member of Bad Religion.
 This was followed by Bad Religion's next two albums – No Control and Against the Grain – which sold 60,000 and 100,000 copies respectively.

 Breakthrough success (1990s)

 By 1993, more punk acts had signed to Epitaph, and the label relocated to new offices in Silver Lake, Los Angeles.

-Although Bad Religion was the founding band of Epitaph, releasing their early records through the label, they switched over to Atlantic in 1993, with Recipe for Hate being their first record outside of the label.
-Brett Gurewitz is thought to have left Bad Religion as a result of internal disputes, but actually left the band in 1994 so he could run Epitaph full-time.
+Although Bad Religion was the founding band of Epitaph, releasing their early records through the label, they signed with Atlantic in 1993.
+Gurewitz left Bad Religion the following year; he later attributed the split to "money, drugs, personality clashes" and to the pressures of the label's sudden expansion, saying Epitaph "was exploding overnight" on the success of the Offspring and Rancid.